scala/improvement-proposals/content/multi-level-enums.md

     case Sparrow, Pinguin
 ```

 Each nested `enum` case defines a group of related subcases.
-The **nested enum is itself a valid case** of the parent enum, and its members are **also valid cases**, allowing full exhaustivity and pattern matching.
+The **nested enum is itself a valid subtype** of the parent enum, and its members are **valid cases** of the parent enum, allowing full exhaustivity and pattern matching.

 ### Specification